Topsy Labs

 Topsy Labs was a social search and analytics company based in San Francisco, California.
 The company was a certified Twitter partner and maintained a comprehensive index of tweets, numbering in the hundreds of billions, dating back to Twitter's inception in 2006.

 Topsy made products to search, analyze and draw insights from conversations and trends on the public social websites including Twitter and Google+.

 The company was acquired by Apple Inc. in December 2013, and shut down on December 16, 2015.

 History

 Topsy was founded in 2007 by Vipul Ved Prakash, Rishab Aiyer Ghosh, Gary Iwatani and Justin Foutts.
-The company had raised over USD $27 million in venture capital from BlueRun Ventures, Ignition Partners, Founders Fund, Scott Banister and other investors.
+The company had raised over US$27 million in venture capital from BlueRun Ventures, Ignition Partners, Founders Fund, Scott Banister and other investors.
 The company had over 40 employees with offices in San Francisco and Washington DC and was operating its own data centers.

 In December 2013, Topsy was acquired by Apple Inc. for a reported value of around $225 million.
 On December 16, 2015, the Topsy service was shut down, and its website was redirected to an Apple support page discussing the search functionality of iOS 9.